hipe/tmx/zerk/doc/issues/027-formal-parameter-sharing.md

      that is, it is any names from (2) not in (1). we have flip-flopped on this at least twice. it may be a
-     misfeature: this is a parameter without a model, so you will have to do your own validation.
+     misfeature: this is a parameter without a model, so you will have to do your own validation. (more on this below and elsewhere.)